rayalan/binary-adages/content/one-feature-many-ways-blueprint-study.md

 _How many ways are there to implement a feature?_

-Sometimes I think about a feature like "tagging" or "billing for software as service" or "webhooks" and think: How many ways could there really be to implement these features?
+Sometimes I think about a feature like "tagging" or "billing for software as a service" or "webhooks" and think: How many ways could there really be to implement these features?
 Yes, there are different technical architectures with corresponding non-functional tradeoffs.
 But assuming all those approaches are correctly implemented, how much difference can it make to the customer?

-I thought it'd be fun to answer this by looking a feature (blueprints) implemented, roughly at the same time, by three very similar games: [Captain of Industry](https://www.captain-of-industry.com/), [Dyson Sphere Project](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/), and [Satisfactory](https://www.satisfactorygame.com/).
+I thought it'd be fun to answer this by looking at a feature (blueprints) implemented, roughly at the same time, by three very similar games: [Captain of Industry](https://www.captain-of-industry.com/), [Dyson Sphere Project](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/), and [Satisfactory](https://www.satisfactorygame.com/).

 All three focus on building and automation.

-All thee implement blueprints as a way to speed up building and reduce the tedium of large-scale tedium.
+All three implement blueprints as a way to speed up building and reduce the tedium of large-scale construction.

 All three are very positively reviewed by users.